douglasgreen/taskmaster/docs/design.md

 Days of month for the first non-empty column.
 An asterisk can be used in any of the day fields to mean every day.

+Times allow a 14 minute interval so you should schedule your times at 0, 15, 30, and 45 minutes past the hour.
+And you should run the reminder program with a cron every 15 minutes to avoid overlap.

+There is a limit of no more than one email reminder per hour.

+You can't schedule times without dates.

+Here is the algorithm:

 1. Go through the list for all tasks that are not done and haven't got a last date reminded of today.
 2. If the task is recurring, either start or end date can be empty or set.
 If